StackVista/stackstate-docs/setup/agent/linux.md

 ### Status and information

-To check if StackState Agent V2 is running and receive information about the Agent's state:
+To check if Rancher Observability Agent V2 is running and receive information about the Agent's state:

 ```text
 # with systemctl